GULibrarySandbox/data-vis-basics/content/5-voyant.md

 - Summary: a tool that provides a simple, textual overview of the current corpus
 - Contexts: a concordance that shows each occurrence of a keyword with a bit of surrounding context

-{% include figure.html img="voyant_tools_list.jpg" alt="Voyant tools list" caption="Voyant tools" width="100%" %}
+{% include figure.html img="VoyantTools.png" alt="Voyant tools list" caption="Voyant tools" width="100%" %}

-{% capture alert %}Note: Cite the tool's developers when publishing a visualisation created using Voyant Tools:
+{% capture alert %}Cite the tool's developers when publishing a visualisation created using Voyant Tools:
 `Sinclair, S. & Rockwell, G. (2016).
 Voyant Tools.
 Web. http://voyant-tools.org`
 {% endcapture %}
 {% include alert.md text=alert color="warning" %}